w4jbm/PAL-1-6502-SBC/README.md

 ## Srecord use and bug...

-I use s`rec_cat` a lot to convert things into the MOS Technologies punched tape format.
+I use `srec_cat` a lot to convert things into the MOS Technologies punched tape format.
 You can make patches and then fix the checksums with something like:

 ```
 $ srec_cat -ignore-checksum -line-length 41 prog.mos -MOS_Technologies -o prog.mos -MOS_Technologies